conservationtechlab/animl-py/README.md

 ```bash
 python -m animl.train --config /path/to/config.yaml
 ```
-Every 10 epochs, the model will be checkpointed to the 'experiment_folder' parameter in the config file, and will contain performance metrics for selection.
+Every 10 epochs (or define custom 'checkpoint_frequency'), the model will be checkpointed to the 'experiment_folder' parameter in the config file, and will contain performance metrics for selection.

 5. Testing of a model checkpoint can be done with the "test.py" module.
 Add an 'active_model' parameter to the config file that contains the path of the checkpoint to test.